higginp7/event_panel/README.md

 # Convert event level data to panel data

-This snippet of code turns event data to panel data format.
+This snippet of code for turning event data to panel data format.